 What is less familiar is Dorner’s acute lucidity about the nature of his actions.
 At times, his manifesto is poignant, remorseful, and, above all, self-aware.
 He understands he has a captive audience, and he uses the spotlight to compliment and castigate celebrities and politicians.
 Knowing he’ll be vilified in the media, he asks that his friends and family remember him for who he was before he started shooting.
 He correctly assumes his actions will end in his demise, and he emphasizes that his ultimate goal is the vindication of his name, rather than victory through vengeance.

 It is Dorner’s apparent rationality that seems so horrifying.
 For while Chief Beck is right to label his acts “domestic terrorism,” Dorner cannot be dismissed as a political or religious extremist.
 In 2012, he supported Jon Huntsman, not jihad against the Christian West.
 He wasn’t trained in Pakistan or Afghanistan, but in a police academy.
 He is the product of a system meant to protect the public, not terrorize it.

 America’s familiar enemies are, paradoxically, foreign and strange.
 They speak in odd tongues and espouse curious beliefs.
 If politicians are to be believed, they hate America and all it stands for.
 Dorner, on the other hand, hates the Westboro Baptist Church.
 He places his faith in Tim Tebow and quotes Mia Farrow.
 He mourns Trayvon Martin and praises the late Dave Brubeck.
 He likes the Hangover movies, Anthony Bourdain, and Bill Cosby.
 In short, he’s just like everyone else in a whole lot of ways.
-And perhaps that’s precisely why he’s so frightening.
+Which means that everyone else, in one way or another, is just like him.